Harvard Westlake Debates

 email chains:

-damiendebate47@gmail.com and nethmindebate@gmail.com for CX rounds (please add both!)
+damiendebate47@gmail.com andnethmindebate@gmail.com (please add both)

 --